From the World Heritage inscription for Ancient Thebes with its Necropolis:

 The Valley of the Kings is one of the properties included within the UNESCO site, Ancient Thebes with its Necropolis.
 It is located in an Egyptian valley and is a collection of tombs made for the pharaohs of Ancient Egypt during the period of New Kingdom.

 Even though this monument has been around since ancient times, there were two new discoveries in 2005 and 2008.
 A new chamber and two tomb entrances were discovered in the said years.
-In total, the Valley of the Kings consist of 63 tombs and chambers.
+In total, the Valley of the Kings consists of 63 tombs and chambers.
 It served as the principal burial place for the royal figures and nobles of the Egyptian New Kingdom.

 The site has been the focus of archaeological exploration since the end of the 18th century.
 The site is best known for the discovery of the tomb of Tutankhamun, making it one of the world’s most important archaeological sites.